 Now, with the “Camera Control” feature in Betaflight, you can access the FPV camera settings using your radio transmitter!
 This is achieved by emulating OSD joystick inputs in the FC software.

-Camera Control is such a great feature because you would be able to adjust your camera settings according to the different lighting condition and environment, allowing your FPV camera to perform the best wherever you fly.
+With Camera Control you would be able to adjust your camera settings according to the different lighting condition and environment.
+This allows your FPV camera to always perform well wherever you fly.

 Further Reading: How to choose an FPV Camera for Drones